JJediny/FederalProjectSchema/project-template.md

 #Optional Fields
 resources:                  #funds and financing
   - organizationCode: ""    #use bureauCode for federal agencies another registration process for others?
-    portionOf: ""           #$
+    portionOf: ""           #$ or %
-    ofTotal: ""             #$
+    ofTotal: ""             #$ or %
     investmentType: ""      #need a ref URL source
     contactId: ""           #contact_id used to relate to contact managing resource
-social:                     #social networks
-  - url:
-extended:                   #additional/optional fields can be listed and nested within this structure
+extended:                   #additional/optional fields can be listed and nested within this structure list/validation controlled by describedBy schema
   - whatever:
     additional:
     - attributes: